The Hemony Bells

 Altogether the Hemony brothers cast scores of ringing bells and carillons.
 Almost half of the existing carillons in the Netherlands today, as well as many in other countries, are the work of this noted family.
 While of moderate education, Frans and Pieter became the most skilful craftsmen of their day in producing bells of exceptional beauty; and they possessed a remarkable faculty for tuning their bells.
 Yet they were not without competition in 17th century Holland; for this was the era when Dutch artistic genius was manifesting itself in many ways, including the making of carillons.
 The Van den Gheyna and the Dumerys and the Petits were other producers of excellent carillons, to name only a few.

-Of the two Hemony brothers the name of Frans, the elder, is better know to collectors since his name appears on so many handbell inscriptions.
+Of the two Hemony brothers the name of Frans, the elder, is better known to collectors since his name appears on so many handbell inscriptions.
 His younger brother, Pieter, was no less well known in 17th century Holland.
 It was he who went so far as to write the first published booklet on carillons to present certain of his theories.
 It was Pieter, too, who carried on extensive correspondence revealing the family’s friendship with great personalities of the day.

 Knowing something of the Hemony’s fame, collectors are naturally eager to believe that handbells marked F. Hemony Me Fecit Anno 1569 were made by the master founder, Frans Hemony.
 And indeed many fine handbells have been the by-product of various carillon makers.
 In the case of the Hemony bells, however, the recurring problem is how to explain the 16th century casting date in the inscription.